Branching from the General Linear Group to the Symmetric Group and the Principal Embedding: Connecting branching with plethysm

 \section{Connecting branching with plethysm}

 Here we start to prove the results of this paper.
-First we will show that the branching multiplicity from $GL_n$ down to its subgroup $\mathfrak{S}_n$ will be equal to the multiplicity corresponding to the \emph{plethysm} obtained by the composition of two representations.
-Later, we will use this fact to re-interpret the main theorem of \cite{LhouWillenbring} from the plethysm side in terms of the branching from $GL_n$ to $\mathfrak{S}_n$.
+First we will show that a certain branching multiplicity will be equal to a certain plethysm multiplicity.
+Later, we will use this fact to re-interpret the main theorem of \cite{LhouWillenbring} in terms of the branching from $GL_n$ to $\mathfrak{S}_n$.

 We regard $F^{\la}$ as a functorial operator on the category of vector spaces -- often called the \textit{Schur functor}.
 This point of view applies when vector spaces are infinite dimensional.
 For example, if $\la = (1,1,1,...,1)$ (with $j$ 1's), then $F^{\la}$ takes a vector space to its $j$-th exterior power.
 This situation can be generalized to the situation where $\la$ is an arbitrary non-negative partition.
 In the finite dimensional case, the situation is clear: if $V$ is a vector space of dimension n, then $F^{\la}(V) \cong F^{\la}_n$.